telerik/document-processing-docs/libraries/radpdfprocessing/features/digital-signature.md

 The digital signature feature enables you to sign and validate a PDF document.
 A signature confirms that the document's content originated from the signer and has not been modified in any way.
 A signed document is considered valid when it has not been changed after the signing, and all of its certificates have a valid trusted root certificate.

->In PdfProcessing for **.NET Standard/.NET Core**, you new to add reference to the __System.Security.Cryptography.Pkcs__ NuGet package, version 6 or newer.
+>To use the signing functionality in PdfProcessing for **.NET Standard/.NET Core**, you must add a reference to the **System.Security.Cryptography.Pkcs** NuGet package, version 6 or newer (This functionality is available since R1 2022 SP1).

 ## Signing a Document